Former Minneapolis police officers charged with violating George Floyd’s civil rights plead not guilty

 Federal prosecutors allege Chauvin violated Floyd’s constitutional rights to be free from unreasonable seizure and from unreasonable force by a police officer.
 Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on Floyd’s neck and back.
 All four officers were charged with failing to render medical aid to Floyd.

-U.S. District Magistrate Judge Tony N. Leung began the nearly two-hour hearing by asking each of the men to enter formal pleas in the case before taking up 40 pending motions in the case from prosecutors and the defense — including requests from Kueng, Lane and Thao requesting their trials be separated from Chauvin’s.
+U.S. District Magistrate Judge Tony N. Leung began the nearly two-hour hearing by asking each of the men to enter formal pleas in the case before taking up 40 pending motions in the case from prosecutors and the defense — including Kueng, Lane and Thao requesting their trials be separated from Chauvin’s.

 In an extended oral argument, attorneys for all three men argued their clients would be unfairly prejudiced by having their fates linked to Chauvin, citing his state murder conviction and his infamy in a case that sparked a national reckoning on issues of race, social justice and policing.

-“I can’t imagine something more prejudicial than a juror knowing (Chauvin) has already been convicted of this,” Earl Gray, an attorney for Lane, told the judge.
+“I can’t imagine something more prejudicial than a juror knowing [Chauvin] has already been convicted of this,” Earl Gray, an attorney for Lane, told the judge.
 “His actions are going to be held against us in this trial.
 Everybody knows that Derek Chauvin was convicted of murder.
 So are we going to be presumed innocent of this charge?
 I doubt it.”

 But Assistant U.S. Attorney Manda Sertich pushed back on the argument — pointing out federal charges are different than the ones at play in the state murder case and that, for jurors, Chauvin’s behavior will loom over the case whether he’s tried separately or not because of evidence that links all four of the former officers.

-“Whether or not Mr. Chauvin is sitting in the courtroom, (jurors) will know that he was part of that conduct, and that he was convicted of murder,” Sertich said.
-“The question will still remain as to whether the remaining defendants either failed to intervene or failed to provide medical assistance after (Chauvin’s) conduct.”
+“Whether or not Mr. Chauvin is sitting in the courtroom, [jurors] will know that he was part of that conduct, and that he was convicted of murder,” Sertich said.
+“The question will still remain as to whether the remaining defendants either failed to intervene or failed to provide medical assistance after [Chauvin’s] conduct.”

 Tuesday’s hearing offered echoes of legal strategy previewed last year, when Hennepin County District Judge Peter A. Cahill ordered that all four officers be tried together on state charges related to Floyd’s death.

 Cahill later separated Chauvin’s case, citing concerns over the potential spread of covid-19 at the trial.
-In May, he again delayed the state trial for Kueng, Lane and Thao until March 2022 to allow federal trial to proceed first.
+In May, he again delayed the state trial for Kueng, Lane and Thao until March 2022 to allow the federal trial to proceed first.

-On Tuesday, attorneys for the former officers repeated arguments they’d made in the state case, suggesting a joint trial could result in a blame game among their clients.
+On Tuesday, attorneys for the former officers repeated arguments they had made in the state case, suggesting a joint trial could result in a blame game among their clients.
 The attorneys for Kueng and Lane, rookie officers who had been full-time on the force for less than a week, suggested they will point the finger at Chauvin — arguing they were young officers deferring to the veteran officer at the scene.

 Gray and Thomas Plunkett, an attorney for Kueng, quibbled with prosecutors on the exact start date for their clients — suggesting they did not become police officers until May 2020, even though they had taken the oath as Minneapolis police officers in December 2019, when they graduated from the police academy and began undergoing field training alongside officers including Chauvin.